jacksund/simmate/docs/full_guides/database/custom_tables.md

 - `nudged_elastic_band` : holds all results from trajectory calculations
 - `dynamics` : holds all steps of a molecular dynamics simmulation
 - `calculation_nested` : a special type of calculation that involves running a workflow made of smaller workflows
-- `calculation_customized` : calculation that involves running a workflow with user-customized settings

 ## Building an example table